 One of the big differences between on-premises and cloud PBX is the upfront cost.

-Cloud PBX usually falls under an OpEx model with more affordable monthly or annual fees, low initial equipment cost, and setup cost, which means less money to get started.
+Cloud telephony usually falls under an OpEx model with more affordable monthly or annual fees, low initial equipment costs, and setup costs, which means less money to get started.
 There is no maintenance fee involved.
 Telecomm providers tend to offer several subscription plans with different licenses, features, and minute packages.

-It’s often preferable for large enterprises to buy their own equipment upfront, whereas it’s favored by smaller businesses to pay on a subscription basis.
+It’s often preferable for large enterprises to buy their equipment upfront, whereas it’s favored by smaller businesses to pay on a subscription basis.
+Either way, it’s advisable to have a full evaluation of the total costs of a phone system ownership before your final decision.

 2. Do you prefer full control of your business phone system?